When your deciding on the wardrobe for your children’s book characters, what kinds of things do you take into consideration?

 Color is a big choice in your kid’s book—and with some deductions and questioning, you can choose colors that speak as loud as the words!

-Let’s look at choosing powerful colors for your illustrations based on settings throughout the book and characters in the story.
+Let’s look at choosing powerful colors for your illustrations based on:

 How Can I Express the Time of Day or Season with Color?